bsmg/beat-saber-community-wiki/beginners-guide.md

 If there are any permission errors, try running the application in admin mode.

 # How to get more songs
-Beat Saber natively supports custom songs, so if that's all you're looking for, you don't require more mods!
-It's a wise idea to install `SongCore` though, as this mod expands upon the base game functionality to improve loading times and provide functionality for other mods like the in-game downloader, playlists, etc.
 ## Ingame Downloader
 The `BeatSaver Downloader` Plugin allows you to download maps in-game using the `MORE SONGS` menu button on the `MODS` menu screen.
 This pulls maps directly from www.beatsaver.com